 Look beyond the interest rate and ask about the total cost of the funding.
 Are there hidden fees?
 How is repayment structured?
 Make sure the repayment plan works with your agency’s billing cycle, not against it.
 You want a solution that eases your cash flow, so finding one with a repayment schedule you can comfortably manage is key.

-Start Your Funding Application
+Step 3: Start Your Application with Confidence

 When you’re ready to apply, having your documents in order will make the process much faster and smoother.
 Before you apply for anything, pull together your key financial statements.
 Lenders will typically want to see your profit and loss (P&L) statement, balance sheets, and cash flow statements for the last three to six months.
 Don’t let this step intimidate you; these documents simply give a clear picture of your agency’s financial health.